cast iron skillet vs grill pan

 Durability and Longevity Comparison

-When considering a kitchen investment, durability is key.
+When considering a kitchen investment, durability is crucial.
 Cast iron skillets and grill pans vary in their lifespan.
 This affects their value as durable tools.

 Cast iron skillets are known for being extremely durable.
 They can still work perfectly after many decades.
 Their strong build and the ability to handle high heat make them tough to break.